 - Document counsel to an entity involved in a significant Department of Justice investigation.

-- Regulatory and compliance counsel to national health care insurer seeking to develop document retention plans that incorporate Electronically Stored Information (ESI).
+- Regulatory and compliance counsel to national health care insurer seeking to develop document retention plans that incorporate ESI.

 - Regulatory and compliance counsel to quasi-governmental agencies seeking counseling on record retention strategies for ESI.